 August 31, 2005 - Stewart's home confinement ends.

 September 12, 2005 - Stewart's daily talk show, "Martha," debuts.

 September 21, 2005 - "The Apprentice: Martha Stewart" debuts on NBC.

 October 2005 - Stewart enters a deal with home building company KB Homes in which KB Homes builds a subdivision of houses based on designs by Stewart which are in turn inspired by houses owned by Stewart.
-The first neighborhood of houses is built near Raleigh North Carolina, and additional neighborhoods are planned near Atlanta, Georgia; Houston, Texas; Orlando, Florida and Riverside California.
+The first neighborhood of houses is built near Raleigh, North Carolina, and additional neighborhoods are planned near Atlanta, Houston, Orlando and Riverside, California.